nmonarizqa/nmonarizqa.github.io/_posts/2017-7-10-predicting-tobacco-sales-to-youth-nyc.md

 The gaussian process was used to predict the number of reports as a function of location.
 The attributes are the longitude and latitude, with the log of number of reports subtracted by the mean of all the logs, as the target.
 We used Gaussian Process Regressor with kernel equal to 0.185**2 * RBF(length_scale=0.01) + WhiteKernel(noise_level=0.49).
 We got the Logarithm of the Marginal Likelihood of -629.318.
 This number is greater than -1400, thus, the model is interpreted as being a good fit for the data.
 Much like the DBSCAN, the model is able to identify the cluster of retailers in upper Manhattan that have frequent occurrences of selling tobacco to youth.

 <img src="{{ site.url }}/images/spatial.JPG">

 <cite>*Figure 4.*  Gaussian process, Spatial Autocorrelation, and DBSCAN show East Harlem, Manhattan as the most prevalent hotspot. </cite>

 ## Conclusion

 Of the predictive models used in this research, the model that best fit the data and yielded the greatest accuracy and precision values was the Decision Tree.
 The important features are: median household income, total population, number of tobacco retailers, distance to subway and distance to nearest high schools.
 According to the top five important features from our trained model (see Table 4),  the number of tobacco retailers within a census tract level has a significant impact on whether a retailer would sell cigarettes to youth.
 The spatial pattern we detected also indicates that East Harlem at Upper Manhattan is where a cluster of tobacco retailers are located that have reportedly sold to youth.
 Besides location attributes, demographics and socio-economic factors, especially income level of the community also plays an important role, as retailers located within areas of lower median household income are more prone to sell their tobacco products to youth.

-The results of this study identify important socio-economic and spatial-related factors of tobacco retailers more inclined to sell cigarettes to youth.

-## Future Work

-The 311 tobacco data is generated by residents who reported incidences of illegal sales.
-However, the propensity to call 311 might be different from one part of the city to another.
-In this project, we did not include that propensity as it is hard to obtain the exact numbers and the research are still ongoing.
-Also, it may be interesting to look at timeseries data and apply a model that counts recency and frequency as the attributes, as well as other external attributes such as tobacco survey to youth, tobacco advertisements, etc. to create a model that better predict multiclass targets for tobacco retailers that are likely to sell tobacco to youth.

 | Variables                       | Importance    |
 | ------------------------------- |---------------|